apache/echarts-doc/en/option/partial/label.md

 {{target:partial-label-desc}}

-Text label of ${name}, to explain some data information about graphic item like value, name and so on. `label` is placed under `itemStyle.normal` in ECharts 2.x.
-In ECharts 3, to make the configuration structure flatter, `label`is taken to be at the same level with `itemStyle`, and has two status `normal` and `emphasis` as `itemStyle` does.
+Text label of ${name}, to explain some data information about graphic item like value, name and so on. `label` is placed under `itemStyle` in ECharts 2.x.
+In ECharts 3, to make the configuration structure flatter, `label`is taken to be at the same level with `itemStyle`, and has `emphasis` as `itemStyle` does.

 {{target:partial-label}}